-As at November 30, 2015, the Company's total fully diluted common equity interest on a post conversion basis is 36.5% (August 31, 2015 - 36.5%, September 1, 2014 - 26.9%).
+As at August 31, 2016, the Company's total fully diluted common equity interest on a post conversion basis is 36.5% (August 31, 2015 - 36.5%, September 1, 2014 - 26.9%).

-The Company's deferred tax assets and liabilities at November 30, 2015 relate to its investment in Aireon held in one of the Company's wholly owned subsidiaries.
+The Company's deferred tax assets and liabilities at August 31, 2016 relate to its investment in Aireon held in one of the Company's wholly owned subsidiaries.
 Aireon is a limited liability company that is headquartered in the United States and is treated as a partnership for U.S. federal income tax purposes, and therefore is generally not subject to income taxes directly.
 Rather, the Company, Iridium and the Additional Investors are each allocated a portion of Aireon's taxable income (loss) based on their respective tax basis interests in Aireon's income or loss under U.S. tax regulations.
-The Company has recognized deferred tax liabilities amounting to \$39 U.S. (\$53 CDN) (August 31, 2015 - \$52 CDN, September 1, 2014 - \$42 CDN) primarily due to the increase in the fair value of the Company's investment in Aireon.
-The Company has recognized deferred tax assets amounting to \$6 U.S. (\$8 CDN) (August 31, 2015 - \$8 CDN, September 1, 2014 - \$7 CDN) for operating losses and research and development expenses carried forward that have been allocated to the Company's subsidiary.
+The Company has recognized deferred tax liabilities amounting to \$43 U.S. (\$56 CDN) (August 31, 2015 - \$52 CDN, September 1, 2014 - \$42 CDN) primarily due to the increase in the fair value of the Company's investment in Aireon.
+The Company has recognized deferred tax assets amounting to \$9 U.S. (\$11 CDN) (August 31, 2015 - \$8 CDN, September 1, 2014 - \$7 CDN) for operating losses and research and development expenses carried forward that have been allocated to the Company's subsidiary.
 The recognition of deferred tax assets is based on management's assessment that their realization is probable.
 The operating losses carried forward will begin to expire in calendar year 2033.
+The deferred tax assets and liabilities are presented net on the consolidated statement of financial position as a deferred tax liability as noted in the table below.